fmihpc/analysator/Documentation/sphinx/magnetosphere_regions.rst

 **In analysator:**

 :mod:`regions` has an option to find cusps using convex hull of the magnetosphere.
+Note that the default parameters may catch some dayside cells near the magnetopause and some non-cusp areas inside dayside in addition to cusps.
+Areas near magnetopause can be excluded for example by only including cells where the SDF is less than e.g. -1 Re.

 Usage example:

 .. code-block:: python